OneCard Credit Card Program

 STN-U5348.01C Standards: Purchasing Goods and Services and Accounts

-STN-U5348.04B Standards: Deactivating or Cancelling a University Credit Card
+STN-U5348.04B Standards: Deactivating or Canceling a University Credit Card

 Purchase Dollar limit